lksv/basepack/README.md

-Lepidlo
+Basepack
 =======

-**Lepidlo** is a Ruby on Rails framework for fast creating of information systems.
+**Basepack** is a Ruby on Rails framework for fast creating of information systems.

 ## Features